TheThingsNetwork/lorawan-stack/doc/content/integrations/webhooks/cloud-integrations/tagoIO/_index.md

 weight:
 ---

-[TagoIO](https://tago.io/) combines advanced device management, services, data storage, visualization and analytics to a cloud-based IoT platform, whose highest qualities are wide range of functionalities and the ease of implementation.
+[TagoIO](https://tago.io/) combines advanced device management, services, data storage, visualization and analytics to a cloud-based IoT platform, with a wide range of functionalities and easy implementation.

 <!--more-->